Verwood railway station

-Verwood railway station served the town of Verwood, Dorset, and its hinterland, from 1866 to 1964.
-It was one of many casualties of the mass closure of British railway lines in the 1960s; the last train running on 2 May 1964.
-The village is now much larger than when the line ran as it is within reasonable travelling distance of the South East Dorset conurbation.
+Verwood railway station served the town of Verwood, Dorset, England from 1866 to 1964.

 History

 The station was served by the Salisbury and Dorset Junction Railway, a line running north–south, along the River Avon just to the west of the New Forest, connecting Salisbury to the north and Wimborne to the south, meeting the Southampton and Dorchester Railway at West Moors.
 Unusually, the station had an inn situated in the station yard.